 We need researched, market-driven policies that will give all young children the skills they need to start school ready to succeed.
 These policies should support parents as their children’s first and most important teachers and provide a range of culturally relevant support services to families who need them.

-A range of top quality child care, family care and preschool choices needs to be available to all families.
-We also need to recognize the importance of expanding professional development opportunities to the thousands of child care professionals across the state.
+A range of top quality child care, family care and preschool options must be available to all families.
+Professional development opportunities must be accessible to the thousands of child care professionals across the state.
 Together, we can help make Washington state a place where all families and young children have the opportunities they need to thrive.

 Membership is open to any organization that agrees with our mission and guiding principles and is not a target of our advocacy at the state or federal level.
 For membership details, please read the Early Learning Action Alliance Charter (PDF).